jdegand/exercise-node-react-developer/README.md

 - local data mismatch creates problems with typescript - need to either change endpoint response to send 2 arrays - one for github data and another for local data - then combine and sort the data in the repos component vs combining and sorting on the server
 - You could fetch commit data / markdown for the local json if silverorange had repos for them.
 It seems intentional that those repos don't exist so you are forced to deal with errors.
 - I cloned this repo and converted to react router 6.4 syntax.
 App component got the functionality of the Repos component.
 App routing went into index.tsx.
 - App component had a loader and RepoDetail component had a loader.
-Problem in RepoDetail component where it would be beneficial to have two loaders versus using one loader with a Promise.all() request.
-With a promise.all(), you can't return lastCommit / markdown when one request failed.
-Can a component have multiple loaders ?
-I don't think it can.
+In RepoDetail component, it would be beneficial to have two loaders versus using one loader with a Promise.all() request.
+With a promise.all(), you can't return lastCommit / markdown when or if one request fails.
+- Using the loaders and passing the return data from useLoaderData as props to lastCommit / markdown components makes testing those components easier.
+- Can a component have multiple loaders?
+I don't think you can add multiple loaders per route.
-- When you click a link from RepoDetail to go back to home page, the App loader is fired again.
+- When you click a link from RepoDetail to go back to the home page, the App loader is fired again.
 This creates a slow return to the homepage and wasteful api requests.
-- Using the loaders and passing the return data from useRouterLoaderData as props to markdown / lastCommit components makes testing those components easier.
 - The app can updated to React 18 with no real problems.
 The index.tsx just has to be changed to use createRoot.

 ## Improvements